janliggett/World-Hub/README.md

 I recently deployed it using free azure hosting here: https://worldhub.azurewebsites.net/.
 This is bound to be a bit behind the GitHub repo.

 ## ASP.NET Swap
-A long time ago I had a website that was running solely for the Asha setting and in D&D 5e instead of Pathfinder 2e, so a big part of getting this website up and running has been transferring over the old website and re-working the documentation.
+A long time ago I had a website that was running solely for the Asha setting and in D&D 5e instead of Pathfinder 2e.
+So a big part of getting this website up and running has been transferring over the old website and re-working the documentation.
 Since I was originally using PHP for that website and my skills as a programmer have naturally grown since then, this initially left me with a lot of old problems to fix.

 These problems have all been fixed and as someone who enjoys C#, I'm enjoying working with ASP.NET a lot.